-Acknowledgements: I thank Rolf Aaberge, Kjetil Telle, Pål Thonstad Sandvik and participants at seminars and conferences for helpful comments, and Jeanette Strøm Fjære for excellent research assistance.
+^{}Statistics Norway, Research Department.
+E-mail: mod@ssb.no.
+I thank Rolf Aaberge, Kjetil Telle, Pål Thonstad Sandvik, two referees, the Editor, and participants at seminars and conferences for helpful comments, and Jeanette Strøm Fjære for excellent research assistance.
+Support from the Research Council of Norway is acknowledged.